-I love to talk about love—even some of the darker parts of coupledom like arguments, fights and problems.
+I love to talk about love—even some of the darker parts of coupledom, such as arguments, fights, and problems.
 After all, without the dark we wouldn’t have the light!

-Most of us don’t realize that there are patterns to how we fight…and make-up if we so choose to work at it.
+Most of us don’t realize there are patterns to how we fight…and make-up, if we so choose to work at it.
 Ask yourself:

 Are you having the same fight over and over again?

 Your arguments might be more common than you think.
 Can you relate to this awesome video?

 According to marriage and family counselor Dr. John Gottman, a true expert in this field, 69 percent of marriage conflicts never are solved.
 Yes, 69 percent!